kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-3-develop-and-publish-a-website.md

 It should also work in other browsers because this URL is using a gateway, but it might be very slow or take a while till the file is available.

-In Brave, you’ll see a pretty button in your URL bar to open it directly in IPFS (without a gateway).
-This will also change the bar to show a pretty IPFS icon and the real IPFS address.
+In Brave, you’ll see a button in your URL bar to open it directly in IPFS (without a gateway).
+This will also change the bar to show a IPFS icon and the real IPFS address.

 ## Publishing to IPNS